ZebMcKayhan/WireguardManager/README.md

 So, assuming we will use prefix aaaa:bbbb:cccc:dddd::/64 We create a wg21 address that is not in conflict with br0, and we slim down the range, 120 would leave room for 255 devices, should be enough for most servers: aaaa:bbbb:cccc:dddd:**100::1/120**

-Creatin our server we need to control the ips ourself, according to our ip above.
+Creating our server we need to control the ips ourself, according to our ip above.
 Creating a dual stack server peer:
 ```sh
 E:Option ==> peer new ip=192.168.100.1/24 ipv6=aaaa:bbbb:cccc:dddd:100::1/120